ThapaRh/Univent/README.md

   Everything is on a single page rerendered with react-router-dom when the user enters a new url(goes to a new page).
 State management(redux and hooks) to manage states of certain   parts of the webpage.

   Backend
   Decoupled ends, backend is built as an API(things exposure certain entry points which other things can use).
 Clearly defined entry points so other users can use them.
 In Univent   we use REST API(request path+ httpmethod(="endpoint") identify a resource/action on the server, RESTApi is Stateless, and decoupled from the frontend(use with any front end).
   From your react app you send requests to node express app, then node express server which talks to database.

+  React Components are functions, that return JSX, react element calls, or javascript class with render method.